How Just Bring Your Body Debunks Bodyweight Exercise Myths

 Myth 5: You Can’t Adjust Resistance With Bodyweight Exercise

 Playing around with tempo, slowly lowering, and then exploding up may also add resistance and challenge to any workout.
+The JBYB trainers will definitely help you learn how to adjust your resistance to shake up your workouts.

 Myth 6: You Don’t Need Rest Days